matthewviray/power-outages-project/README.md

 ></iframe>

 # Bivariate Analysis
-In this bivariate analysis of the box plots of the median outage duration of different causes of outages.
+In this bivariate analysis, the box plots of median outage duration for different causes of outages are shown.
 We use median in this as the distribution of outage duration is skewed and there are many outliers in each category that makes the mean unrepresentative of the typical duration.
 We see the top causes of outage that leads to the most duration are severe weather and fuel supply emergency.

 <iframe
   src="assets/outage_cause.html"